Chapter 5: Staying Alive

 Footnote: Functional Amputation

 An economy is like a life-form.
 When it is deprived of the necessary means to sustain itself fully, it first attempts to degrade its performance gracefully.
 After this it has no choice but to amputate its less vital functions.
-Nowhere is this more manifest than in a family striving to exist on state welfare.
+Nowhere is this more manifest than in a family striving to exist on State welfare.

 Tightening Our Belt

 We are told by government that if we cannot manage on what we are given, we should "tighten our belts".
 But we have already tightened our belt as far as we can.
 We cannot reduce the mandatory invariants or the fixed essentials.
 These are all pre-determined by statute and corporate decree.
 They are beyond our control.
-The minimum costs of our sons' school uniform and other items prescribed by their schools as being 'necessary' are also beyond our control.
+The minimum costs of our sons' school uniforms and other items prescribed by their schools as being 'necessary' are also beyond our control.
 We cannot reduce these.

-In a growth economy one can expand one's resources to meet demand.
-In a recession one can rightly be expected to reverse this process.
+In a growth economy, one can expand one's resources to meet demand.
+In a recession, one can rightly be expected to reverse this process.
 The question is: how far?

 A Natural Analogue

 The human body can survive under extreme conditions of deprivation.
-When starved of food the body becomes weak and the mind lethargic.
-If the deprivation continues long enough the person will die.
+When starved of food, the body becomes weak and the mind lethargic.
+If the deprivation continues long enough, the person will die.
 But if food and water are restored in time, the body and mind recover to their former strength and alertness.
 If to deprivation we add the cold of a harsh winter, the body becomes unable to maintain its operating temperature.
 It has to make a drastic decision.
 To preserve the brain, the heart and the other vital organs, it must sacrifice the limbs.
 It conserves heat by withdrawing circulation from them altogether.
 They die so that the rest of the body may live.